-Set on 19 acres about a half-hour northwest of Austin, this friendly destination spa has great food, terrific programming, and a large, lavish spa.
+Set on 19 acres about a half hour northwest of Austin, this friendly destination spa has great food, terrific programming, and a large, lavish spa.
 Traveling alone?
 Lake Austin Spa Resort is an easy place to meet other people.
 The clientele tends to be Texas ladies who have money but are never snooty.
-As for the staff, expect a friendly "Yes ma'am!" when you make a request.
+As for the staff, expect a polite and enthusiastic "Yes ma'am!" when you make a request.

 The LakeHouse Spa